Three more Thai islands open to vaccinated travellers | Malay Mail

-BANGKOK, July 15 — Three more Thai islands opened to vaccinated foreign tourists on Thursday despite a nationwide surge in Covid-19 cases propelled by the Delta variant.
+BANGKOK, July 15 ― Three more Thai islands opened to vaccinated foreign tourists today despite a nationwide surge in Covid-19 cases propelled by the Delta variant.

 The islands ― Samui, Tao and Phangan ― welcomed visitors as part of the kingdom's push to revive its battered tourism industry.

-Under Thursday’s expansion, tourists must stay at an approved hotel on Samui for a week and can leave their accommodation on day four.
+Under today's expansion, tourists must stay at an approved hotel on Samui for a week and can leave their accommodation on day four.

 They will have to produce a negative Covid-19 test before being allowed to venture to Tao or Phangan after their first week.